 Respect – We treat each other with dignity and fairness, value diversity, and commit to a safe environment.

-Locally, community leaders and United Way officials formed Goodwill Industries of Greater Grand Rapids in 1966 to serve people in Kent County.
-Goodwill of Greater Grand Rapids provides no-cost career services to community members who require assistance connecting to jobs and landing meaningful employment.
+Local community leaders and United Way officials formed Goodwill of Greater Grand Rapids in 1966 to serve people in Kent County.
+Goodwill of Greater Grand Rapids provides no-cost job training and placement services to individuals with barriers to employment.
 Every year, we serve our communities by providing them with the knowledge, skills, and confidence they need to achieve self-sufficiency for themselves and their families.